What To Write In A Birthday Card For Mom

 All your life, your mom’s been there for you, doing the things that only a mother can do.
 And now it’s time to celebrate your mom on her birthday.
 So you found a great card for mom that you know will make her smile, and you want to add the personal touch of a thoughtful, meaningful message.
-But sometimes when a relationship is this important, and there are so many things to say to your mom on her birthday, it’s hard to narrow it down to a few lines that will fit in a card.
+But sometimes when a relationship is this important, and there are so many nice things to say to your mom on her birthday, it’s hard to narrow it down to a few lines that will fit in a card.

 Well, the great thing is, your mom knows that.
 And she knows you.
 So something short, sweet, and sincere, as long as it sounds like you, will be just right.
-And since there are so many different types of moms out there, we’ve got all kinds of great ideas to help you out.
+And since there are so many different types of moms out there, we’ve got all kinds of great ideas on how to wish a happy birthday to your mom to help you out.

 While it’s easy to reminisce about all your mom has done, think about the kind of relationship you have with her right now, on this birthday, and try to celebrate that in your message.
 Is she still a big part of your daily life, and you can’t imagine what you’d do without her?
 Has she become more of a friend who you can talk to honestly and laugh with often?
 Are you a parent yourself, appreciating more than ever all the time, effort, and love that goes into being the amazing mom she is?
 Are you sending a card across the miles, but still want her to know she’s close to your heart?